Yellow Gum Art Therapy Studio

 Meet Your Guide

-Your guide, Alana, is an Accredited Forest Therapy Guide and Registered Therapist.
+Your guide, Alana, is an Certified & Accredited Forest Therapy Guide and Registered Therapist.
 Learn more about her here.

-Alana is a an Accredited Forest Therapy Guide and member of the International Nature and Forest Therapy Alliance.
-Additionally she is a Registered Art Therapist working with many clients who have mental health challenges and trauma.
+Alana is a an Certified and Accredited Forest Therapy Guide and a member of the International Nature and Forest Therapy Alliance (INFTA).
+She is also a Master's-trained Registered Art Therapist, working with many clients who face mental health challenges, disability, and trauma.

 Alana writes about her journey to becoming a Forest Therapy Guide: